gposingway/Listeningway/README.md

 ## Description

-Listeningway is a ReShade addon for Final Fantasy XIV (FFXIV) that captures game audio and provides real-time volume and frequency band data for use in ReShade effects.
+Listeningway is a ReShade addon that captures game audio and provides real-time volume and frequency band data for use in ReShade effects.
 It uses WASAPI for audio capture and KissFFT for analysis.

 ## Prerequisites